derbartigelady/Tac/README.md

 More Devices can be added - just ask.

 This is a learning project.
 It is not up to programmer standards!
-Tere are no options/settings in this watchface.
+There are no options/settings in this watchface.

 Layout positions are based on percentages.
 Graphics are embedded as .svg (vector graphics).
 The main problems when adding new models are different font interpretations per model.